 Even without resorting to such extreme examples, it’s a simple reality that the world of work is far more rigid than university in terms of time management.
 From something as simple as working out how to be on time every single day to learning how to deal with and prioritise the demands of different managers, right through to juggling multiple tasks and submitting everything on time and to a high standard, work experience teaches it all.

 Just because you’re a three-month intern at the very bottom of the corporate food chain, it doesn’t mean that you can’t make an impression on others.
 This means having to learn how to create and develop professional relationships with colleagues, managers and even clients – a vitally important skill that you will use for the entire duration of your career.

-Getting a grasp of professional and business-oriented etiquette is something that isn’t taught in a classroom – it can only be learned by seeing and imitating.
-Many school leavers and graduates are not used to professional environments and can have trouble making the initial adjustment: this can actually have unseen consequences.
+Getting a grasp of professional and business etiquette is something that isn’t taught in a classroom – it can only be learned by seeing and imitating.
+Many school leavers and graduates are not used to professional environments and can have trouble making the initial adjustment which has consequences.

 Knowing how to express yourself in an email or a telephone conversation might seem relatively straightforward, but when you get it wrong it can leave a negative and lasting impression on you; there’s nothing more embarrassing than having to be told how to answer a phone properly, for example.

 Therefore, getting exposure to how offices operate and how people communicate with each other can give you a good head start; when it comes to making a first impression, this could truly set you apart from your peers.